 It’s been said that sitting is the new smoking.
-It’s like the cancer of the modern world.
 And not just on the couch or in the car- the culprit is also long hours spent at a desk.
 Whether you work long hours from a desk at home or in the office, it is imperative to move and stretch your body during small breaks to keep the body and mind healthy and happy.

 Over prolonged periods of time, excessive sitting can cause postural imbalances, weak and tight muscles, and body pains in trouble areas such as the lower back, shoulders, or neck.
 A forward head imbalance is common these days from straining to see a computer or looking at a cell phone, which can cause a chain reaction of problems.